QuentinRa/blog.quentinra.dev/tools-and-frameworks/others/testing/c/cunit/index.md

 };
 ```

-Using the **basic runner** 📝, tests results are printed to the screen.
+Using the **basic runner** 📝, test results are printed on the screen.

 ```c
 #include <CUnit/Basic.h>